Retaard/LAZY-EXTERNAL/readme.md

 ## Info

 **LAZY External** is just a joke

 - Its a skidded source called **Pentium** the origin was by **Valora**
 - I'm just doing this to import other modules / Features from other external.
 - Shit UI.
 NEVER LIKED IT and will never change it.
-- HELLA BLOATED, has Useless features.
+- HELLA BLOATED has Useless features.
+- It's supposed to be undetectable for pc checkers
 - THIS IS NOT RATTED CHECK THE SOURCE AND FIND STRINGS if you want.